-Kit Kat Mini Japan Limited Sakura Mochi Flavor
+Kit Kat Mini Japan-Limited Sakura Mochi Flavor

-The “Sakura (桜)” cherry blossom season is just around the corner in Tokyo, but unfortunately, yesterday’s online news reported that the Tokyo Metropolitan Government asks people to refrain from having “Hanami (花見)” cherry blossom viewing parties this year due to the coronavirus outbreak.
+But unfortunately, yesterday’s online news reported the Tokyo Metropolitan Government asked people to refrain from Hanami parties this year due to the coronavirus outbreak.

 Nestle Japan started to sell the Japan limited edition flavor on March 2 of this year (2020).